 Follow these tips next time your company is hiring.
 You'll see a much bigger response from potential candidates on social media.

-Being the Social Media Assistant allows me to help businesses form lasting relationships with their customers through social media platforms.
+Being the Social Media Lead allows me to help businesses form lasting relationships with their customers through social media platforms.
 I have a passion for adventure and discovery.
-My favorite thing to do when I'm not at work being the Social Media Assistant, is getting out of my comfort zone and trying new things.
+My favorite thing to do when I'm not at work being the Social Media Lead is getting out of my comfort zone and trying new things.
 Whether it is taking up a new hobby, sampling a new brewery, or traveling to a different city, I'm always on the go.
 I'm a health nut, love nature, and a little bit of a crazy dog lady.